aaico/aaico-voice-processing-challenge-2024/README.md

 The challenge involves completing the '**aaico_voice_processing_challenge.py**' file.
 This file simulates the streaming of the '**test_aaico_challenge.wav**' audio file.
 Frame by frame, the "emit_data" thread emits the data of the audio file.
 Each frame consists of 512 samples, with a sample rate of 16000 Hz for the audio file.

 The "process_data" thread receives these frames.
 Your task is to complete the code in this thread to label each received sample and save your label using the provided function "label_samples".
-A sample should be labeled 0 if it is detected as a command, otherwise 1.
+A sample should be labeled 0 if it is detected as a command, otherwise 1 (we consider that everything that is not a command should be broadcast).

 Once the code is executed, a '**results.pkl**' file will be saved, which is an array containing for each sample: